Today’s business world is all about being faster, more effective, and highly customizable.

 The tablet POS has completely obsoleted the cash register and is challenging the proprietary models by making its functionality more efficient while piling on more features that make this tool essential.
 Here are five ways tablet-based POS systems could be better for your business.

 Lower transaction errors

 Point-of-Sale Systems can benefit your business by cutting unnecessary costs and saving on lost funds.
-Human error can be one of the most expensive and unpredictable blunders that happens at a till.
+Human error can be one of the most expensive and unpredictable blunders that happen at a till.
 Inputting transaction data manually into a cash register often leads to higher transaction errors.
-With a tablet POS, built in features such as total checking, product SKU barcode scanners, and automatic electronic accounting services reduce the number of mistakes that occur from manual input.
+With a tablet POS, built-in features such as total checking, product SKU barcode scanners, and automatic electronic accounting services reduce the number of mistakes that occur from manual input.

 Easier, less costly inventory counting

 Accounting for your financials is hard enough, but manually accounting for your inventory on a regular basis can cost you a fortune.
 Only employing a cash register means staffing more of your team for an inventory count and equipping 3rd party tools to record your stock numbers.
 A tablet POS system, on the other hand, tracks your inventory numbers as they go out of the store.
 Having inventory management features built into your POS system can translate into fewer and cheaper stocktaking days.

 Create purchase orders

 As the tablet POS system tracks the count of items in your store inventory, it can alert you when stock reaches a critically low level.
 Often enough, you will be able to create and send a purchase order directly from your POS.
 Now imagine doing this with a cash register, you just can’t.
 Less guessing as to when to create and send purchase orders, it is time to upgrade to a Point-of-sale system.